+For more information on how to appeal a claim, refer to CLAIMS PROCEDURES.
 For information regarding Prescription Drugs call 800-842-1219 or myuhc.com

 Refer to the PRESCRIPTION DRUGS section later in this SPD for more information.

 Consumer Solutions and Self-Service Tools